diarmuidwhelan/python_project/README.md

 From the above plots, we can see how the features are related and how this differs by species type.
 In the petal length and width there looks to be a linear positive correlation between length and width and each species type looks to have distinct petal lengtha nd width ranges.

 K Means clustering can be used on the features to attempt to group the species together.

+In iris_model.py, I fit a Support Vector Classification and K nearest neighbours model to the iris data.
+I attempt to validate and test the accuracy of these models by splitting the dataset into a training and test sample.

 # References